xarantolus/Collect/README.md

 The following extension(s) are used:
 * [Bundler & Minifier](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.BundlerMinifier)

+## Security considerations
+   * The login system uses plain text.
+Anyone with (e.g. `SSH`) access to your server can read it.
+   * Any site you download can read & set cookies.
+A downloaded website could send your login cookie to another server.
+If you host this software in your private network without outside access, everything should be fine even if a cookie gets stolen, but don't take my word for it.
+   * Any client can connect to the `Socket.IO` endpoint on the server.
+   * The connection does by default not use `HTTPS`.

 ## Warning
 You're using this tool at your own risk.
 I am not responsible for any lost data like passwords or websites.